HashWarlock/lucid-tee-agents/packages/create-agent-kit/README.md

 - `--adapter=tanstack` (default) – copies the full UI shell from `adapters/tanstack/ui`
 - `--adapter=tanstack --adapter-ui=headless` – copies the API-only variant from `adapters/tanstack/headless`
+- `--adapter=next` – Next.js App Router shell with x402-next middleware and the dashboard UI

 This keeps the runtime skeleton in one place while templates focus on agent behaviour.